Media! Tech! Parenting!

 Sometimes the entire ethos of a company emphasizes values that we do not want children in our care to adopt.

 A distressing article over at the Huffington Post, A Message to Abercrombie’s CEO from a Former Fat Girl by Sara Taney Humphreys, highlights how one company has made exclusion, intentionally or otherwise, a part of its mission.
-Humpheys’ article isn’t about something that happened recently, but rather a quote from a 2006 Salon article about the CEO of Abercrombie and Fitch.
+Humphreys’ article isn’t about something that happened recently, but rather a quote from a 2006 Salon article about the CEO of Abercrombie and Fitch.
 While the article is more than six years old, the comments are disturbing, especially given the number of children who like to shop at Abercrombie and the many others who struggle with body image.
 Below is a quote from the Salon article.

 As far as Jeffries is concerned, America’s unattractive, overweight or otherwise undesirable teens can shop elsewhere.
 “In every school there are the cool and popular kids, and then there are the not-so-cool kids,” he says.
 “Candidly, we go after the cool kids.
 We go after the attractive all-American kid with a great attitude and a lot of friends.
 A lot of people don’t belong [in our clothes], and they can’t belong.
 Are we exclusionary?
 Absolutely.
 Those companies that are in trouble are trying to target everybody: young, old, fat, skinny.
 But then you become totally vanilla.
 You don’t alienate anybody, but you don’t excite anybody, either.”